jamestingedwards/a-day-in-the-life/README.md

 ###Code Challenge One (Javascript Racer):

+Before we kick off with our first challenge let talk about pairing!
+You're not going alone in your ventures into Javascript land and it's important we're all on the same page about how pairing works.
+Check out [this video called 'Pairing is Caring'](http://vimeo.com/76662569) and have a discussion with your pair on how you want the challenge to work for the two of you.
+Then, get into it!

 This challenge is a quick way to get a few Javascript fundamentals under your belt.
 We'll to build a fun and interactive game that runs soley in your browser.
 After completing the challenge you will be able to:
 * Define jQuery callback events
 * Change the DOM based on events